-The holy month of Ramadan mean faith and belief to Islam, a month of fasting is typically what Muslims across the world observe.
-But for those who are old, can fasting for a month not pose as a threat?
+The holy month of Ramadan means faith and belief to Islam.
+A month of fasting is typically what Muslims across the world observe.
+But for those who are old, can fasting for a month not pose a threat?

-Not just those following Islam, but fasting is a pretty common phenomena the world over.
+Not just those following Islam, but fasting is common phenomena the world over.
 People fast for both religious and health reasons, some want to lose weight too.
 When a person grows older, his or her bodily functions begin to slow, and the body craves for fuel, which it gets through food.
 But what happens when this same person fasts?
 Is it the right way to go?
-Could fasting pose as an eminent threat for older people?
+Could fasting pose an imminent threat for older people?

 Some would say that elderly people who fast can reap many health benefits as long as they can balance their daily abstinence.
 It is important that such a person should find out about his or her health condition by visiting a doctor before beginning to fast.
 Also, eating patterns should begin to change a week before fasting.
 In fact, it could be that by sticking to a good dietary plan, they may even increase their life expectancy.
 If the elderly have no illnesses, then fasting could be considered to be relatively safe.

 Some rules must be followed, such as drinking water throughout the fasting break and only breaking the fast with healthy snacks such as dates instead of heavy food.
 The idea is that your stomach which was empty for the entire day should only be filled up gradually.
 Performing light exercises during the day could be very helpful.
 Exercises could just be flexing the joints and stretching the body.
 Finally, getting some good amount of sleep is also very important.